 - Dr. Freed requires an EKG (electrocardiogram) for women that are of age 55 or older and for men that are 50 years of age or older.
 However, if you have had an EKG 6 months prior to the date of surgery, then you can just provide our office staff with that report.

 - 2 weeks prior to surgery you will meet with our patient coordinator, for what we call a Surgical Orientation.
-At that time, you will sign your consent forms, be educated on the specifics of surgery, what to do to be prepared, what the day of surgery will be like as well as all your follow care and instructions.
+At that time, you will sign your consent forms, be educated on the specifics of the surgery, what to do to be prepared, what the day of surgery will be like as well as all your follow care and instructions.
 You will also pay your remaining surgical balance at this appointment.

-- Our anesthesiologist and nurse manager will contact you the day before surgery to remind of what you can and cannot eat or drink prior to surgery, review what the process of surgery will be like, and answer any questions you may have.
+- Our anesthesiologist and nurse manager will contact you the day before surgery to remind you of what you can and cannot eat or drink prior to surgery, review what the process of surgery will be like, and answer any questions you may have.